What are the important Queries in SQL?

 You

-(please see the courses listed at the end of this
+can join tables using JOIN, including INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN, and CROSS JOIN (please see the courses listed at the end of this

 article for more information).
 In this example, we want to join data from the

-with the condition to join.
-The records in the table city are matched to the records from the table customer if they have the same value in the column id
+tables customer and city.
+INNER JOIN needs to come after FROM and the name of the first table, customer.
+After INNER JOIN, place the name of the second table, city.
+The records with data from both tables are matched by ON with the condition to join.
+The records in the table city are matched to the records from the table customer if they have the same value in the column id in the table customer and in the column customer_id in the table city.

 Code